argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/CONTRIBUTING.md

 If this configmap is present, the Argol Rollouts controller validates its content and then loads the plugin that is defined there.
 It is important to understand that this process happens only at the beginning and **only once** during the controller startup. ,

-This means that if you change the `argo-rollouts-config` configmap or you will create it after the Argo Rollouts controller is already up you will need to restart the controller for the changes to take effect.
+This means that if you change the `argo-rollouts-config` configmap or if you create it after the Argo Rollouts controller is already up you will need to restart the controller for the changes to take effect.

 The Argo Rollouts Controller uses this config map to understand where to load its plugins from.
 When Argo Rollouts learns their locations it downloads and executes them as separate RPC servers in the same pod.
 When the controller detects [specific Rollout events](https://argo-rollouts.readthedocs.io/en/stable/features/specification/), for example events corresponding to the `SetWeight` action, it makes specific remote procedure calls to the respective RPC server and waits for a response.